DATA PROCESSING AGREEMENT

 - If Supplier’s compliance with Data Protection Law applicable to International Data Transfers is affected by circumstances outside of Supplier’s control, including if a legal instrument for International Data Transfers is invalidated, amended, or replaced, then Supplier and Customer will work together in good faith to reasonably resolve such non-compliance.

-Each Party’s liability arising out of or related to this Agreemen, whether in contract, tort or under any other theory of liability, is subject to the “Limitations of Liability” section of the Master Services Agreement.
-To the extent required by applicable law, this Section 4 is not intended to modify or limit the Parties’ liability for: (a) data subject claims made against a Party where there is joint and several liability under Applicable Data Protection Law or (b) limit either Party’s responsibility to pay penalties imposed on that Party by a regulatory authority. -
+Each Party’s liability arising out of or related to this Agreement, whether in contract, tort or under any other theory of liability, is subject to the “Limitations of Liability” section of the Agreement.
+To the extent required by applicable law, this Section 4 is not intended to modify or limit the Parties’ liability for: (a) Data Subject claims made against a Party where there is joint and several liability under Applicable Data Protection Law or (b) limit either Party’s responsibility to pay penalties imposed on that Party by a regulatory authority. - Miscellaneous

 This DPA shall be governed by, and construed in accordance with, the law of the State of California, USA and the courts located in San Francisco County, California shall have exclusive jurisdiction to hear any dispute or other issue arising out of, or in connection with, this DPA, except where otherwise required by Applicable Data Protection Law.